pmantra/ask-e9y/README.md

 - "Is John Smith overeligible?"
 - "Check if member with ID 12345 is overeligible"

+# How Ask E9Y Works

+## User Input to Database Results Flow

+1. **Input Reception**:
+   System receives natural language query through `/api/query` endpoint.

+2. **Cache Check**:
+   Checks for identical or semantically similar queries in PostgreSQL and ChromaDB.

+3. **LLM Translation**:
+   If no cache hit, sends query with database schema to OpenAI to generate SQL.

+4. **SQL Validation**:
+   Validates generated SQL for safety, syntax, and schema correctness.

+5. **Execution**:
+   Runs validated SQL against PostgreSQL database using SQLAlchemy.

+6. **Explanation**:
+   Optionally generates natural language explanation of the results.

+7. **Caching**:
+   Stores query, SQL, and results for future use.

+8. **Response**:
+   Returns results, SQL, execution statistics, and explanation to the user.

+The system combines traditional caching, vector similarity search, and LLM capabilities to efficiently translate natural language to SQL while preventing harmful operations.

 ## License

 This project is licensed under the MIT License.